 7. Catch bank errors

-A bank reconciliation also identifies discrepancies between a company’s cash balance on its bank statement and its books that may not be the result of an error or fraud but the result of a timing difference.
-This is the case with “deposits in transit” — customer checks that have not posted to the company’s bank account but have been posted to its books.
+A bank reconciliation also identifies discrepancies between a company’s cash balance on its bank statement and its books that may not result from an error or fraud but the result of a timing difference.
+This is the case with “deposits in transit” — customer checks that have not been posted to the company’s bank account but have been posted to its books.
 For example, if a company receives and enters on its records a client check in the amount of $1,700 on Oct.
 30, also the date of its bank statement, the difference between the company’s books and its bank balance is the result of a timing difference, not an error.

 Maintain Accurate Records

-Over the years I’ve seen companies ignore this important function and essentially all I can say to them when they ask “why conduct a bank reconciliation?”
-My response is “you don’t know what you are missing”, no pun intended.
+Over the years, I’ve seen companies ignore this important function, and essentially all I can say to them when they ask, “why conduct a bank reconciliation?”
+My response is, “you don’t know what you are missing,” no pun intended.